-When faced with the challenge of repairing, adding to, or building from the ground up, the historic European Master Builder model is considered the most effective method to cost-effectively evaluate and conduct the construction process.
+When faced with the challenge of repairing, adding to, or building from the ground up, the historic European Master Builder Model is considered the most effective method to cost-effectively evaluate and conduct the construction process.
 The model provides a deep understanding of the condition of the structure and the feasibility of new construction, utilizing the available opportunities.

 This model is based on and developed from the old medieval guild and hierarchical building systems of the 16th through the 19th centuries.
 It is a historical method of training and building project teams to ensure comprehensive start-to-finish collaboration, supervision, management, and quality control throughout the building process.